VibroSim/VibroSim_COMSOL/VibroSim_COMSOL/README.txt

 Rebuilding .mltbx file from source
 ----------------------------------
+1. Make sure all changes have been committed to git
+2. Run git status --ignored to check for ignored files.
+Make sure all ignored files are either deleted or added to the repository as appropriate.
+(VibroSim_COMSOL.mtlbx should be deleted)
-Open VibroSim_COMSOL.prj in Matlab and press Package...Package.
+3. Open VibroSim_COMSOL.prj in Matlab and press Package...Package.
+4. Make sure VibroSim_COMSOL.prj has not been changed, or if it has that absolute paths have not been added back in.